 In the Land of the Pharaohs, all Egyptian traditions and celebration have a family character, with deeply rooted family ties, they are an element of tradition.
 It is hard to imagine that Muslims or Christians celebrate their holidays away from their families.

-Book one of our luxury Egypt tours today, and sample the the wonderful Egyptian festival hospitality for yourself!
+Book one of our luxury Egypt cultural tours today, and sample the the wonderful Egyptian festival hospitality for yourself!